Plastic: Thermoplastics and thermosetting polymers

+The plastic handle of a kitchen utensil, deformed by heat.
+This behavior, in which the plastic resolidifies in a new shape after melting, is characteristic of thermoplastics.

 One important classification of plastics is the degree to which the chemical processes used to make them are reversible or not.

 Thermoplastics do not undergo chemical change in their composition when heated and thus can be molded repeatedly.
 Examples include polyethylene (PE), polypropylene (PP), polystyrene (PS), and polyvinyl chloride (PVC).

-Thermosets, or thermosetting polymers, can melt and take shape only once: after they have solidified, they stay solid and retain their shape permanently.
+Thermosetting polymers, also known as thermosets, can melt and take shape only once: after they have solidified, they stay solid and retain their shape permanently.
 If reheated, thermosets decompose rather than melt.
 Examples of thermosets include epoxy resin, polyimide, and Bakelite.
 The vulcanization of rubber is an example of this process.
 Before heating in the presence of sulfur, natural rubber (polyisoprene) is a sticky, slightly runny material, and after vulcanization, the product is dry and rigid.